Dental Insurance—Mankato, MN

-- Dental insurance can be confusing, but we'll make it easy for you.
-Simply bring your card or claim into our office, or call to speak with our friendly insurance specialist.
-We'll be happy to go over your coverage with you and help you navigate the claims process so it is as smooth as possible.
+Dental insurance can be confusing, but we will make it easy for you.
+Simply bring your card or claim into our office or call to speak with our friendly insurance specialist.
+We will be happy to go over your coverage with you and help you navigate the claims process so it is as smooth as possible.

-- Dental insurance is diverse.
-Some policies cover only a small percentage of fees, while others cover 50 percent or greater.
-The more you or your employer pays for premiums, the better the coverage, in most cases.
+Dental insurance is diverse.
+Some policies cover only a small percentage of fees, while others cover 50% or greater.
+The more you or your employer pays for premiums, the better the coverage is in most cases.

-- For the most part, dental insurance covers preventive procedures, including annual X-rays, two cleanings and checkups per year, and fluoride treatments at 100 percent.
+For the most part, dental insurance covers preventive procedures, including annual X-rays, two cleanings and checkups per year, and fluoride treatments at 100%.
 Restorative care, such as fillings, crowns, replacement teeth, orthodontics, etc. are partially covered.

-- Cosmetic treatment is not covered.
-To help with this problem, we work with third party financing companies to make dentistry affordable for virtually all of our patients.
+Cosmetic treatment is usually not covered.
+To help with this problem, we work with third-party financing companies to make these services affordable for all of our patients.

-- Most dental insurances also carry a "missing tooth clause."
-The clause states that your insurance will not pay for replacement of a tooth or teeth that were missing before your policy began.
-Our third party financing companies can help you afford dental implants, partials, dentures, or bridgework.
+Most dental insurances also carry a "missing tooth clause."
+This clause states that your insurance will not pay for the replacement of a tooth (or teeth) that was missing before your policy began.
+Our third-party financing can help you afford dental implants, partials, dentures, or bridgework in this situation.

-- Your benefits are probably based on "usual, customary, and reasonable fees."
+Your benefits are probably based on "usual, customary, and reasonable fees."
 These fees may not accurately reflect the cost of our services.
-We are not a clinic, and we offer many luxuries and technologies to make your dental care experience comfortable.
+We are not a clinic, and we offer many luxuries and technologies to make your dental care experience more comfortable and effective.
 We invest time with each of our patients.
-To us, you are a person, not a number or a chart.
-Our dentists and our team invest in more continuing education than is required so that we can bring you the best dental care possible.
+To us, you are a person, not a number on a chart!
+Our dentists and our team complete more continuing education than is required each year so that we can bring you the best dental care possible.
 The fees considered reasonable and customary by your insurance provider probably do not reflect the type of care and service we consider standard.

-- Your "yearly maximum" is the amount your insurance company will pay in a calendar year.
+Your "yearly maximum" is the amount your insurance company will pay within a calendar year.
 Usually, the amount is about $1,000 per individual on the plan.
 If you do not use all of your yearly maximum before December 31st, you lose it.
 Each new calendar year, your maximum will fund again.

-- If you have dental insurance, we will tell you your estimated portion before we treat you.
-Don't worry about surprises!
-Please be prepared to pay your portion at your visit unless prior payment arrangements have been agreed upon.
+If you have dental insurance and come to see us, please be prepared to pay your portion at your visit unless prior payment arrangements have been agreed upon.